Doha Film Institute

 • Log in

-Forty years after her arranged marriage as a child, Hawa is eager to finally begin an independent life and to be literate.
-However, with the return of the Taliban to power—her dreams and those of her daughter and granddaughter are shattered.
+Forty years after her arranged marriage as a child, Hawa finally begins an independent life and becomes literate.
+However, with the return of the Taliban to power, her dreams, along with those of her daughter and granddaughter, are shattered as they face new struggles.
+From Kabul to forced migration, the story becomes a patient record of courage and care, and how education and effort persist despite fear, and how a family keeps faith with its own future.

 Credits